 Team Dynamics

-Hybrid Teams Don't Fail Because of Location.
-They Fail Because Nobody Designed How to Work Together.
+Hybrid Teams Don't Fail Because of Distance.
+They Fail Because Nobody Designed How to Work Together

 The hybrid debate keeps circling the wrong question.
-How many days in the office?
-The real question is whether your team knows how to work together when not in the same room.
+How many days in the office is logistics, not strategy.
+The harder question is whether your team knows how to work together when they are not in the same room.
+Most do not.

 Date